qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/README.md

 ## Usage
 1. Import `Assets/Editor` folder into your project.
-2. Open menu: Custom > AnimationTools > Animator Transition Copier.
+2. Open window from menu: Custom > AnimationTools > Animator Transition Copier.
+3. Assign the AnimatorController and AnimatorLayer which you want to mainpulate and enjoy it.

+*Notice that the tool window does not refresh immediately, it only refreshs when your mouse is on it.*

 ## Classes
 * [AnimatorTransitionCopierWindow.cs](./Assets/Editor/AnimatorTransitionCopierWindow.cs) - Main class.